 The research so far helped you to uncover:

-Next, compare that with your existing content to identify pages you could update or improve to increase their chances to appear in the Answer Box.
+Next, compare that with your existing content to identify pages you could improve to increase their chances to appear in the Answer Box.

 We always recommend dividing required tasks into two groups:

 Page-only actions that typically involve editing or updating individual elements on a page (i.e. content or visuals).
-These tactics may be more directly answering the question the searcher has, or updating your content to a better format like a table or a bullet-point list.
+These tactics may be more directly answering the question, or changing your content to a better format like a table or a bullet-point list.